valencik/mastersAPSC/documents/thesis/thesis.md

 Cluster Analysis
 ================
-%- Introduce and discuss the algorithms used in various application features
+%- Introduce and discuss the algorithms used in application features
 %- Cluster analysis in research proposal is still useful.
 %- Starting with some of the naive algorithms, and then going to graph theory.
 %- A review of graph theoretic concepts and piecing them together for the application on hand.